-Painting in Flanders was dominated during this period by Peter Paul Rubens who, having spent eight years in Italy, returned to Antwerp in the winter of 1608.
+During the 17th century, painting in Flanders was dominated by Peter Paul Rubens who, having spent eight years in Italy, returned to Antwerp in the winter of 1608.
 There, he demonstrated a mastery of both the styles learned in Italy and local Flemish painting traditions.
 His consequent success won him the position of court painter to the rulers of the Spanish Netherlands, and he became an international celebrity.